apiplant/apiplant-rs/SPEC.md

 Configuration for initialising the server
 ```
 [server]
-mount-url = '' # default, any host, port 8080 or first free, instance mounted on /
+mount-address = '0.0.0.0:1337' # default, bind to any socket address on port 1337
-mount-url = ':80/api' # any host, port 80, instance mounted on /
-mount-url = 'mydomain.com/api' # mydomain.com only, port 8080, instance mounted on /api
-mount-url = 'localhost:1337' # localhost only, port 1337, instance mounted on /
+mount-path    = '/'            # default, mount the API server on root
 ```

 ### driver-secure-storage